 - Security company

 If you or a guest were sexually assaulted in an apartment complex or hotel, you should speak with an experienced sexual abuse attorney to determine the details and liability in your case.
-Every sex abuse case is different, so you should rely on the help of professionals for evaluation.
+Every sex abuse case is different, so you should rely on the help and advice of professionals before deciding on next steps.